 Where to Stay: Bruce Peninsula National Park is a long drive, so it’s best to make this an overnight trip, especially if you want to get the most out of it.
 The peninsula features tons of campsites.
 We’d recommend staying at the campsite at Cyrpus Lake.
 The prices are about $40 a night, but this campsite is a walking distance to The Grotto, so you’ll save on parking!

-If you are interested in learning more about The Grotto, check out our latest post!
+If you are interested in learning more about The Grotto, check out our post all about Bruce Peninsula!

 Stop 3: Toronto, ON